 Riagan reached out to Palio for corporate sponsorship and we made a deal: We would gladly sponsor her if she agreed to write about her experiences.
 In the next series of posts, Riagan shares the insights and moments that most impacted her during the conference.
-In this post, she discovers the power of photography:
+In this first post of five, she takes you through the week:

 Hello, I am Riagan McMahon blogging about the experiences I was fortunate to have at The Washington Journalism and Media Conference.
 I am a senior at Saratoga Springs High School and an aspiring communications and public relations major.

 I was fortunate to be nominated and then ultimately admitted as one of the 280 National Youth Correspondents at the wonderful conference held at George Mason University in Fairfax, Virginia.
 The conference has given me opportunities that would seemingly have been impossible.
 Among many industry leaders I had access to at various press conferences and workshops were Chuck Todd of MSNBC, Hoda Kotb of “Today,” film critic Kevin McCarthy, and George Mason University professor, Robert Litcher, director of the Center for Media and Public Affairs.

 As if this were not enough, we “Correspondents” traveled to Washington, DC, to visit various historic buildings and museums, including Newseum, The National Press Club, and Capitol Hill.
 We even had a moonlight tour of the National Mall.
 I found that although the areas we visited were incredible, it was the speakers at the conference who most inspired me through their words and humbling advice.